commandus/lorawan-network-server/README.md

 Set pluginsPath in the lorawan-network-server.json main configuration file.

-Each plugin (in .so dynamically loaded library file) must contain function named payload2InsertClausesFunc().
+Each plugin (in .so dynamically loaded library file) must contain function named payload2InsertClauses().

-Function payload2InsertClausesFunc() must be declared as extern "C" function.
+Function payload2InsertClauses() must be declared as extern "C" function.

+Function payload2InsertClauses() is mandatory.

+There are couple optional functions, see section "Writing payload parser plugins" and file payload-insert.h for more details.

 Plugin receives binary payload and return none, one or more INSERT SQL clauses to be inserted to databases.

+If database "driver" type is JSON not SQL, payload2InsertClauses() must return one JSON string.

 See payload-insert.h header and example-plugins/ source directory for more details how to implement plugin.

 If no option pluginsPath is set, no any plugins would be loaded.

-If option pluginsPath is set, path is found, lorawan-network-server try load payload2InsertClausesFunc() extern "C" function from .so libraries.
+If option pluginsPath is set, path is found, lorawan-network-server try load payload2InsertClauses() extern "C" function from .so libraries.

 When lorawan-network-server receives payload from gateway(s), loaded functions are called one by one.